-When both tests are complete you are a Novice windsurfer.
+When all tests are complete you are a Novice windsurfer.
 This enables you to sail in the Inner Daysailing Area which is bounded on the east by a line running south from the third dock and on the south by a line running east from Hs.
 Lordships restaurant.
-(See Appendix A.) Novices are allowed to use the boards designated for Novice use.
+(See Appendix A.) Novices are allowed to use the boards designated for Novice use, which generally have a centerboard and more buoyancy than Junior and higher level boards.

-You must wear a life jacket when windsurfing unless you are wearing a windsurfing harness and a wetsuit that has full-length sleeves and legs.
-Wearing both is recommended, especially for water starting.
+You must wear a life jacket when windsurfing.
 Always make sure that your PFD fits tightly or you will find it floating up around your ears.
 Unless you are immune to freezing water, wear a warm (4/3 mm) wet-suit.
 The San Francisco Bay is cold enough to cause hypothermia, which is dangerous and can impair your judgment.
 If you are shivering, return immediately and get warm.